vtex/shoreline/styleguides/admin/documentation/theming/colors.md

 <lightcolors></lightcolors>

+### Mid

+<midcolors></midcolors>

 ### Dark

 <darkcolors></darkcolors>

-### Mid

-<midcolors></midcolors>

 ## Semantic

 ### Blue

-The blue primary color is the color used on the interactive elements of an app.
+The blue color is the color used on the interactive elements of an app.
 It should drive the user's attention to the tasks that should be done using the app.

 <semanticcolor color="blue"></semanticcolor>

-#### Secondary

-The blue secondary color is used on the less important interactions of an app.
-It should be visually less prominent in comparison with the blue primary color.

-<semanticcolor color="blue.secondary"></semanticcolor>

 ### Red